ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

     libhugetlbfs [nid0000xx:xxxxx]: WARNING: New heap segment map at 0x10000000 failed: Cannot allocate memory``

-By default, The verbosity level of libhugetlbfs `HUGETLB_VERBOSE` is set to `0` on ARCHER2 to surpress debugging messages.
+By default, The verbosity level of libhugetlbfs `HUGETLB_VERBOSE` is set to `0` on ARCHER2 to suppress debugging messages.
 Users can adjust this value to obtain more information on huge pages use.

 #### When to Use Huge Pages